r3yc0n1c/CTF-Writeups/2021/UMassCTF-2021/Crypto/Weird RSA/README.md

 ```
 At this moment I found that we need to factorize N like in RSA to find the Private Exponent(d) but the Calculation is different.
 After looking at the `genPrimes()`
-function I thought "Oh! these primes are close! yep Fermat will do the works then" and I got the Factors within a couple of secounds.
+function I thought "Oh! these primes are close! yep Fermat will do the work then." and I got the Factors within a couple of secounds.
 Then I implemented
 the function to calculate **d** from the Paper.

-### Challenge File - The Recursion Encryption
+### The Recursion Encryption
 ```py
 def v(n):
     if n == 0: